So, what is a project?

-Every project goes through roughly five stages as it progresses, called process groups—otherwise known as project management phases.
+Every project goes through roughly five stages as it progresses, called process groups—otherwise known as project management processes.
 These process groups are applied to every stage of a project life cycle.
+The project management steps are as follows:

 This is where you create a general outline before drafting your "story".
 An important question to be answered here is, "What is the scope?"
 It's important to be clear about your goals during this phase.
 If you're building an office—the scope is to have a workable environment where 10 people can operate peacefully.
 However, as the project progresses, you continue to add extra rooms on the fly.
 The end result is less likely to be a functional office, and more likely an over-budgeted mess.